andrewferrier/cromer/README.md

 # Cromer

-**⚠️ DEPRECATED: This repository is deprecated, as I don't use email2pdf any more or have the time to maintain it.
+**⚠️ DEPRECATED: This repository is deprecated, as I don't use cromer any more or have the time to maintain it.
 For now, it will remain here in case anyone wishes to fork and maintain it.**

 Cromer is a utility that can be wrapped around any command, and subdues periodic/occasional failures at calling that exact same command.
 It maintains